Asuka sank beneath the water.

 He grabbed her arm, and the river spirit tried to pull him away.
 How can I make her afraid?

 When he grabbed her, he knew exactly what would terrify her.
-He was tall, and naked, and he knew he was pleasing in a bizarre mythical way.
 Leaning over her, the not-god smothered Asuka in a kiss.
 His hand slipped up to the back of her neck, the skin burning his fingers.
-She was soft.

 It was short, intense.
 She tasted like smoke and salt, correspondence ink.
 He tasted like lemons and the dawn over the ocean wilds.
 It was incredible.
 It blew his mind away, tearing up through the middle of a tornado and casting away.
 As Asuka tore away from him.

-He regretted touching her.
+He regretted touching her because it didn’t feel like a victory, because he felt even more frightened than before.
 He regretted touching her—never regretted anything—even before she yanked back and the river smashed through his mouth and nose and the current dragged him to the bottom.
 He laughed around the blood filling his mouth as she pinned him in the mud, her hummingbird heartbeat racing through the water like music.

 Asuka rose from the river and limped across the sand, acutely aware of the dumbfounded stares aimed at her.
 With a wave, she removed the water soaking her clothes and hair.
+She couldn’t hear anything around her heartbeat, but she knew the riverbank was quiet.
 Silence.

 Funako started to clap.
 Asuka blinked tears from her eyes as the nobles and peasants joined the applause, and Funako ran forward to envelop her in a hug.
 Her mother burst from the crowd a moment later, followed by the golden palanquin of the hiwau.